RoseMcc04/TeachingTool/README.md

 My name is Rose McCormack, and I am the owner of this repository.

-I hope you enjoy my first true repository. <3 :3
+I hope you enjoy my first true repository. :heart::rainbow::transgender_flag:

 ## Hobbies/Interests
    -----------------